 Typically attracting some of the University's most academically talented students, the history major at Pepperdine promotes an expansive range of mind, confidence to anchor opinions in deep understandings of human behavior, and courage to approach even exceptionally entangled problems.
 Students learn to think constructively about the present by making connections to the past, and to sustain a fertile life of the mind beyond graduation.

-History's insistence on excellence in persuasive writing, reasoned oral discussion, and broad understanding of ideas, society, culture, and politics, offers ideal preparation for success in any field of professional endeavor.
+History's insistence on clean argumentation, persuasive analytical prose, excellence in oral disputation, and a carefully calibrated understanding of ideas, society, culture, and politics makes the history major the ideal preparation for success in any field of professional endeavor.
 History majors pursue influential careers in:

 - Academic scholarship

 - Law and the judiciary

 Phi Alpha Theta Honor Society

 The Humanities and Teacher Education Division sponsors a chapter of Phi Alpha Theta, the international honor society in history.
 Membership for faculty and students alike is a recognition of excellence in scholarship.
 At its biennial convention, undergraduate and graduate students have the opportunity to meet distinguished historians and to present their own research papers.
 Members also receive the society's journal, The Historian.